 However, in rare instances, the court will make a legal mistake during a hearing, in which case it is possible to appeal.
 However, this process can be quite lengthy.
 In general, once the court has ruled at an evidentiary hearing, both parents are expected to respect the decision.

 Evidentiary hearings are designed to present a judge with all relevant information before he or she makes a decision in a custody dispute.
 The judge may rule at the end of the hearing or hold a separate hearing to issue a final judgment.
 Based on the testimonies heard in an evidentiary hearing, the judge may issue judgments outlining:

 - If one parent will receive sole custody and if the other parent will receive visitation

 - Court-ordered counseling

 - Other custody modifications

 When the custody of your child is at stake, it’s critical that you put together the best possible case prior to an evidentiary hearing.
 You need a San Diego family law attorney who is experienced with conducting bench trials and presenting evidence before a judge.

 Mattis Law, A.P.C. is thoroughly involved in child custody cases and fully committed to helping parents with child custody cases in family court.
-Mattis Law, A.P.C. can help you with your evidentiary hearing regarding family law and child custody issues.
+Mattis Law, A.P.C. can help you with your San Diego evidentiary hearing regarding family law and child custody issues.